 Tiered, shaped 90mm merbau deck with boardwalk connecting family room with backyard studio/outdoor room.
-It features 140x42 thick screw fixed merbau planks.
+Featuring 140x42 thick screwed merbau planks.

 This bullnose verandah was designed to suit the refurbished weatherboard home.
-Special "hockey stick" rafters were manufactured to provide the bullnose roof shape.
+Special "hockey stick" rafters were manufactured to provide the bullnose shape.

-It features picket balustrading to enclose the new timber deck.
+Picket balustrading encloses the new timber deck.
 All the visible framing is pre-primed H3 LOSP treated pine.

 The owners of this one year old home facing a rather busy semi-rural road required a new verandah along the long north facing wall of their home, & a pergola/BBQ area between road & home.

 This provided much needed solar control into the main living areas, a safe play area for the kids, and a visual buffer between the home & road.

 The 25m verandah was designed to complement the architectural style of the home, matching the existing front verandah in materials, colour and construction detail.

-As with all our verandah projects, pre-primed LOSP framing was used to provide a superior quality of finish & long term servicability compared with the more commonly used (and cheaper) laser-cut treated pine.
+As with all our verandah projects, pre-primed LOSP framing was used to provide a superior quality of finish & long term servicability compared with the more commonly used (& cheaper) laser-cut treated pine.

 A pergola built between the new verandah & road provides further privacy , & a place in the sun for family functions.
 The pergola concept involved 6 black painted portal frames, using 135x135 posts, tensioned together using 6.4mm ss cable inside 16mm x 1.6 ss tubes.
-The resultant sculptural contemporary structure has become a local feature.
+The resultant sculptural structure has become a local feature.

 This timber home had a rather bland facade fronted by a balcony deck in a bad state of repair.
 The Clients wanted to not only rebuild the balcony, but to enliven their home's street frontage and appeal, while providing improved , undercover access to their front door & a covered relaxation area associated with the master bedroom.